DitroniX/RMIS-Remote-Monitoring-IoT-System/README.md

 ## RMIS (Remote Monitoring IoT System - 4 Channel) SDK

+UPDATE: 20th April 2026.
+This evaluation board is no longer supported.

 RMIS (Remote Monitoring IoT System)  Max 60V @ 30A 4 Channel)

 Ideal for remote monitoring DC Voltage and Current of: